atrisomya/YouTube-Clone/README.md

-# The clone of YouTube
+# YouTube - Clone

-This is a clone of Youtube which is a free video sharing website using basic HTML, CSS and JavaScript.
+This is a clone of Youtube which is a free video sharing website built by using basic HTML, CSS and JavaScript.
 It uses the data fetched by YouTube API.
-This app has:
+This website has:
 <ul>
   <li> Sign-in/Sign-up feature</li>
   <li> Play videos fetched from YouTube API</li>